uwplse/PUMPKIN-PATCH/README.md

 and some other styles of proofs (for example, simple applicative proofs, or proofs that apply constructors).

 PUMPKIN does not yet support structural changes like adding new hypotheses, adding constructors or parameters to an inductive type, or adding cases to a fixpoint.
-PUMPKIN has very limited support for pattern matching, proofs using logic specific to decidable domains (such as proofs that use `omega`), and nested induction.
+PUMPKIN has very limited support for proofs using logic specific to decidable domains (such as proofs that use `omega`), and nested induction.
 Supporting all of these features is on our roadmap.